- Astrophysicists determine new constraints on radii and tidal deformabilities of neutron stars.

 - This allowed them to deduce the size of neutron stars within a range of 1.5 kilometers: it varies from 12 to 13.5 km.

 A neutron star is a collapsed core of a massive star with a mass between 1.4 and 2.16 times that of our Sun.
-Neutron stars (that can be observed) are extremely hot: their surface temperature reaches more than 600,000 Kelvin.
+Neutron stars (that can be observed) are scorching: their surface temperature reaches more than 600,000 Kelvin.

-They are compact, and so dense that a single teaspoon (containing sample neutron stars) would weigh a billion tons.
-Their magnetic and gravitational fields are nearly 1 quadrillion and 200 billion times stronger than the Earth’s.
+They are compact and so dense that a single teaspoon (containing sample neutron stars) would weigh a billion tons.
+Their magnetic and gravitational fields are nearly one quadrillion and 200 billion times stronger than the Earth’s.

-As far as size is concerned, we don’t exactly know how large or small they really are.
+As far as size is concerned, we don’t know precisely how large or small they really are.
 According to the previous studies, they vary from 8 to 16 kilometers (a rough estimate).

-Now astrophysicists at the FIAS and Goethe University Frankfurt have conducted a research, in which they determine new constraints on radii and tidal deformabilities of neutron stars.
+Now astrophysicists at the FIAS (Frankfurt Institute for Advanced Studies) and Goethe University Frankfurt have conducted a research, in which they determine new constraints on radii and tidal deformabilities of neutron stars.
 By comparing billions of theoretical models with gravitational waves, they deduce the size of neutron stars within 1.5 kilometers.

 How Did They Do This?